frankvasquez94/kubernetes/monitoring pods/README.md

-# Momitoring pods
+# Monitoring pods

-1. To monitoring pods and node performance, resource usages statistic must be gathered.
+1. To monitor pods and node performance, resource usages statistic must be gathered.
-2. Metrics server is required to do so
+2. Metrics server is required to do so.
-3. Before using metrics server must be installed
+3. Before using metrics server must be installed.

 # install metrics server